anagalingam/checkers-ai/README.md

 Checkers AI
 ===========

+This project implements a console based game of checkers with the option to play against an AI agent.
 A detailed explanation of the project can be found in the `project_report.pdf`

 Quick Start Guide
 -----------------